Northampton Blog Cityvisitor.co.uk blog

 The remains of Northampton Castle that are still underground could be unearthed under new proposals to regenerate Northampton’s historic area.
 Dr Marie Dickie, who is a member of the Friends of Northampton Castle (FONC), believes that exposing the remains at the medieval site will create social and economic benefits to Northampton.

-Posted in News in Northampton | Leave a comment
+Posted in News in Northampton | Comments Off on Remains of Northampton’s medieval castle unearthed

-Historic steam roller rises from the ashes
+Steam roller rises from the ashes

 A Northampton-built steam roller has been returned to its former glory after being saved from a council depot nearly three years ago.
 Steam enthusiasts from the Northampton & Lamport Railway in Chapel Brampton salvaged the remains of the Allchin steam roller from Northampton Borough Council’s Westbridge depot in July 2009 and secured a £50,000 Lottery grant for its restoration.

-Posted in News in Northampton | Leave a comment
+Posted in News in Northampton | Comments Off on Steam roller rises from the ashes

 A sports club for disabled people has set up a donation website after dozens of people wanted to help them when they had £10,000 worth of custom-built wheelchairs stolen.
 Wellingborough Phoenix Wheelchair Basketball Club set up a Paypal account after thieves stole 15 wheelchairs, basketballs and fluorescent bibs from a trailer at the Weavers Sports Centre between 9pm on Sunday, December 18th and 5.20pm on Monday, December 19th.

-Rallying call from supporters with £1.55m fundraising total now in sight
+£1.55m fundraising total in sight

 The fundraising appeal to help fund a new blood cancer treatment at Northampton General Hospital is over halfway to its target.
 The appeal, which was started by the Chronicle & Echo and Macmillan Cancer Support, is hoping to raise £1.55 million for the unit, which is scheduled in February.

-Posted in News in Northampton | Leave a comment
+Posted in News in Northampton | Comments Off on £1.55m fundraising total in sight

 World War One Plane Flies Above Northampton